coopflow/fastify-stripe/README.md

 ```
 *__Note__: You don't need to set a version explicitly.
 If you don't set it the Stripe REST API will use your account's default, which you can view under your dashboard (Account Settings » API Keys).
 Setting a version explicitly does not affect your account's default version.
 It'll only affect the API you consume through that singular stripe instance.*

-*__Note for TypeScript users__: If you are a TypeScript user, we recommend upgrading your account's API Version to the latest version.
+*__Note for TypeScript users__: If you are a TypeScript user, follow [Stripe Node.js Library](https://github.com/stripe/stripe-node) maintainers recommendations: "we recommend upgrading your account's API Version to the latest version.
-If you wish to remain on your account's default API version, you may pass `null` or another version instead of the latest version, and add a `@ts-ignore` comment here and anywhere the types differ between API versions.*
+If you wish to remain on your account's default API version, you may pass `null` or another version instead of the latest version, and add a `@ts-ignore` comment here and anywhere the types differ between API versions."*

 *You can see the other options in [Node Stripe config object initialization documentation](https://github.com/stripe/stripe-node#initialize-with-config-object).*